-The geophysical data were acquired with a DIGHEM VElectromagnetic (EM) system, Exploranium GR-820 gamma-ray spectrometer and a Scintrex cesium magnetometer.
-The EM and magnetic sensors were flown at a height of 100 feet.
-The gamma-ray spectrometer was flown at a height of 200 feet.
+The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system and a Scintrex cesium magnetometer.
+Both were flown at a height of 100 feet.
 In addition the survey recorded data from a radar altimeter, GPS navigation system, 50/60 Hz monitors and video camera.
 Flights were performed with an AS350B-2 Squirrel helicopter at a mean terrain clearance of 200 feet along NW-SE (340°) survey flight lines with a spacing of a quarter of a mile.
 Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles.
+The blank regions indicate an area where the survey aircraft had to detour around populated areas.

 An Ashtech GG24 NAVSTAR / GLONASS Global Positioning System was used for navigation.
 The helicopter position was derived every 0.5 seconds using post-flight differential positioning to a relative accuracy of better than 5 m.
 Flight path positions were projected onto the Clarke 1866 (UTM zone 6) spheroid, 1927 North American datum using a central meridian (CM) of 147°, a north constant of 0 and an east constant of 500,000.
-Positional accuracy of the presented data is better than 10 m. with respect to the UTM grid.
+Positional accuracy of the presented data is better than 10 m with respect to the UTM grid.